 If the eyelids, especially the lower eyelid, is too loose or turned outward (ectropion), tears can’t be held effectively in the pocket between the lower eyelid and the eye (the inferior sulcus) and thus pour down the face.

 The most common cause of tear overproduction is a dry eye!
 The eye is not terribly smart.
 When it feels an irritation, it suspects a foreign body, such as a twig or particle of dirt, and produces large amounts of fluid to wash the irritant away.
 The problem is that this is not a good quality tear with all the essential healthy lubricating components, but a fluid that is mostly saltwater.
 Often, the rate of washing fluid production greatly exceeds the eye’s normal tear drain ability, and “tears” pour down the face.
 There are, of course, many causes of eye irritation, including blepharitis or an eyelid (entropion) or eyelash (trichiasis) turned inward and rubbing on the eye.

 People often complain of “tearing” when what they really mean is their vision is “smeared” or “swimmy” as though they are underwater.
-This is frequently caused by a thick oil slick in the tear film, the result of posterior lid margin disease blepharitis, also called meibomitis.
+This is frequently caused by a thick oil slick in the tear film, which is the result of posterior lid margin disease, called blepharitis or meibomitis.